ARGGGHHH!! THEY ALL LOOK GOOD! HOW DO I choose WHAT TO DO, THO? THEY ALL SOUND LIKE THEY'RE OK - SO HERE'S THE THING.....

 I would like to say that 'word of mouth' can be a

-really good way but honestly I am not convinced that it is!
+But if you are choosing a therapist or counsellor then honestly I am not convinced that it is!
 The trouble

 is, it may be that the person recommending the counsellor hasn't had that